SpotMe modules use the concept of semantic versioning for version numbers.

 - Updating package from v3.2.1 to v3.3.0 means the update includes a brand new capability.

 This is generally safe, but it might also change or rename existing capabilities.

 - Updating package from v3.2.1 to v4.0.0 means the new version is not compatible with previous one, either the data format, settings or functionality have changed drastically.
 Performing a major update on an existing workspace is generally not recommended due to changes this type of updates introduces for Backstage and app users.
 Backstage will warn you before doing an update like this.

 Bug fixes (patch) are pushed automatically for non-live workspaces.
 For fixes on live workspaces, a notification will appear in Backstage mentioning that an update is pending.

 Minor and major updates are not automatically pushed and such updates have to be manually accepted via the Marketplace.

-We generally recommend to update modules as soon as possible, on both live and non-live workspaces, as this may include a bug fix or enable new functionalities.
-Of course, when you update a module on a live workspace, please check the release notes to see what the update entails.
+Important: We generally recommend to update modules as soon as possible, on both live and non-live workspaces, as this may include a bug fix or enable new functionalities.
+Of course, especially on events that are live or about to go live, please make sure that you check the release notes to see what the update entails before making the update.

 For more information on how to update modules, please refer to Installing and updating modules from the Marketplace.